netdata/netdata/docs/tasks/security/reverse-proxy-netdata-backend.md

 }
 ```

----

 If the only thing the server is exposing via the web is Netdata (and thus no suburl rewriting required),
-then you can get away with just
+then you can get away with just:

 ```
 proxy.server  = ( "" => ( ( "host" => "127.0.0.1", "port" => 19999 )))